Pizcofy/Pizcofy/README.md

 I have knowledge of HTML, JavaScript and CSS.

-Currently I have a project called __"Bucky"__, which consists of a fast, secure and stable virtual machine.
+Currently I have a project called *"Bucky"*, which consists of a fast, secure and stable virtual machine.

+### Let's talk by :iphone:
 **Discord:** Stunx#8549